-We all go through breakups in our life at some point, and it is never easy.
+We all go through them in our life at some point, and it is never easy how to cope with breakups.
 One of the most disheartening things after the breakup is seeing your ex entering into a new relationship, especially when they choose to go back with their ex.
 That seems to be the most humiliating and unbearable feeling in the world because it sparks the inner fear that you are not good enough and triggers your toxic emotion of jealousy.

 For months, you find yourself deprived of meaning in life, lying on the bed, crying all day long, and in a worse situation, binge eating or drinking, or the complete opposite, you lose your appetite completely.
 All your passion for life seems to be gone due to that single poignant event.
 You keep berating yourself for not have done something different to change his or her mind.
 Your self-esteem and self-worth are in massive crises.

 Yes, breakups are so common in our life that I believe that none of these would sound alien to you.
 Different people cope with breakups differently; however, there isn't really one standard concrete cure for everyone.
-Here is a list of things that we can do during the healing process.
+Here is a list of things that we can do for learn how to cope with breakups.

 Accept what it is as it is